Supporting Diverse Voices

-The Supporting Diverse Voices Grants cover the costs of these collaborations.
-Each grantee will have a sponsoring Princeton University Press editor who will work with authors and coaches throughout the process.
-Following coaching, grantees agree to give Princeton University Press the right of first refusal on proposals.
-For any projects that the Press does not pursue, editors will mentor grantees on alternative possible publishing paths.
+The Supporting Diverse Voices grants cover the costs of these collaborations.
+Each grantee will have a sponsoring PUP editor who will work with authors and coaches throughout the process.
+Following coaching, grantees agree to give PUP the right to consider the resulting proposals exclusively, before they are submitted to any other publishers for consideration.
+For any projects PUP does not pursue, Press editors will mentor grantees on alternative possible publishing paths.

 Grants will be administered twice during the calendar year, with particular disciplines and groups specified for eligibility each cycle.

 Autumn 2023 Grant Cycle

 Black, Indigenous, and People of Color Scholars in the Humanities

 In this application cycle, we are seeking non-fiction work by BIPOC scholars in the humanities in the fields of literary studies, classics, history, ancient history, art and architectural history, urban history, religious studies, philosophy, and education/Skills for Scholars.